Iterated integrals

 It is reasonable to notate the composite process with two integration symbols:

-There is no reason we couldn’t integrate first, and this raises an obvious question that is answered by Fubini’s Theorem:
+There is no reason we couldn’t integrate x first, and this raises an obvious question that is answered by Fubini’s Theorem:

 Fubini’s Theorem